-Commercial Umbrella insurance is designed to protect the business from larger and catastrophic claims.
-If proper Commercial Umbrella policy purchased, it should extend the coverage above your primary Business policies and may also provide protection for gaps in coverages you may have with your underlying Business policies, such as Business Owner’s, General Liability, Commercial Auto and other business liability coverages.
+Commercial Umbrella insurance is designed to protect the business from larger, more catastrophic claims.
+A proper Commercial Umbrella policy extends the coverage above your primary Business policies.
+It may also provide protection for gaps in coverages you may have with your underlying Business policies, such as Business Owner’s, General Liability, Auto, etc.

 It’s important for businesses to purchase the proper Umbrella that fits their business needs.
-For example, a body shop may require an Umbrella that extends the garage or bailee liability, while a restaurant may need an Umbrella that will extend the liquor liability in addition to general liability coverage.
+For example, a body shop may require an Umbrella that extends the Garage or Bailee Liability.
+At the same time, a restaurant may need an Umbrella that will extend the Liquor Liability in addition to General Liability coverage.

-If you are looking for a Commercial Umbrella policy or an Excess Liability insurance, contact one of our agents for a free quote or a consultation today!
+If you are looking for a Commercial Umbrella policy or Excess Liability insurance, contact us for a free quote or a consultation today!